Default header image

 I am in my fourth year of my Honours BSc in Bio-Medical Science at the University of Guelph.
 I joined the NeuroPalm Lab as part of my Senior Research in Biomedical Sciences Project to gain experience and learn more about current molecular neuroscience research.
 My curiosity about biochemical mechanisms and pathways that are involved in neurological diseases developed during my undergraduate degree.
 Dr. Sanders taught my third year biochemistry course and I was fascinated by her research on palmitoylation regulating sub-neuronal protein targeting and neuronal function.
 I wanted to pursue my interest in the field of neurobiochemistry and I am excited to have the opportunity to work with Dr. Sanders and the lab team.
 I plan to continue my academic career and want to apply to a graduate biomedical research program in the future.
 In my free time I enjoy painting, crocheting, and swimming.

-I am a fourth year undergraduate student working towards a B.Sc., majoring in Biomedical Science and minoring in French, at the University of Guelph.
-I was first introduced to Dr. Sanders’ research while taking her third year biochemistry course.
-I was interested in learning more about the role of palmitoylation in protein trafficking and function in neurons, and was fortunate enough to be given the opportunity to volunteer in the NeuroPalm Lab F22-S23.
-Currently, I am completing an undergraduate research project in Dr. Sanders’ lab.
-In the future, I plan to pursue my passion for biological research and hope this first introduction will help me decide what area of research interests me most.
+I completed my B.Sc., majoring in Biomedical Science and minoring in French, at the University of Guelph in 2024.
+I was first introduced to Dr. Sanders’ research during my undergrad while taking her third year biochemistry course.
+I was interested in learning more about the role of palmitoylation in protein trafficking and function in neurons, and was fortunate to be given the opportunity to volunteer from F22-S23, complete an undergraduate research project F23-W24, then a S24 USRA position in her lab.
+Currently as a graduate student, I am studying the essential role palmitoylation plays in maintaining the energy needs of vesicular transport in neurons, and how this may be implicated in neurodegenerative conditions.

 Sanders Lab Alumni